ravisku/klm_de_assignment/README.md

 ### 3. `scripts/top_destinations.py`
 This script:
-- Reads the processed bookings and airports data.
+- Reads the processed bookings (only required partitions based on start_date and end_date) and airports data.
 - Performs transformations and aggregations to identify top destinations:
   - Groups data by destination, season, and day of the week.
   - Counts unique passengers for each destination.